Do I Need Wedding Insurance?

-I am sitting here at home planning my wedding and started thinking; what is wedding insurance?
+I am sitting here at home planning my wedding and started thinking; do I need wedding insurance?

 Let’s look into this in more detail and see why you should always consider taking out wedding insurance and why.

 Wedding insurance, what is it and why do I need it?

 Essentially wedding insurance is no different from car or home insurance.
 It is something you hope you will never need but is there should the unforeseen happen.
 You are probably thinking, you understand why you need car insurance, but wedding insurance, what could possibly go wrong?

 It’s a good question and upon further research as to what couples-to-be and newlyweds are claiming on their insurance gave me an insight as what is typically going wrong both during the planning stage and the wedding itself.

 Here’s what I found to be the top reasons people claim on their wedding insurance.